simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-lambda-functions.md

 +++
 author = "Simon Schoof"
 title = "Pulumi, CloudFront & Lambda@Edge: Lambda"
-date = "2022-06-03"
+date = "2022-06-30"
 description = "Implement AWS Lambda@Edge functions with typescript" tags = [
     "infrastructure as code",
     "pulumi",
     "aws",
-    "aws lambda",
-    "fsharp"
+    "typescript"
 ]
-series = "CloudFront and Lambda@Edge with Pulumi" draft = true
+series = "CloudFront and Lambda@Edge with Pulumi" draft = false
 +++
-This post is part of a small article series about facilitating CloudFront and Lambda@Edge with Pulumi for on-the-fly image resizing.
+This post is part of a small series of articles on using Pulumi to leverage CloudFront and Lambda@Edge for on-the-fly image resizing.
 The code for this part can be found [here](https://github.com/simonschoof/lambda-at-edge-example/tree/main/lambda).
 {{< series "CloudFront and Lambda@Edge with Pulumi" >}}

-In this part we will show how to implement and build the Lambda@Edge functions for the viewer request and origin response functions.
-As shown in the image below, the viewer request function is responsible for parsing and validating the query parameters `width` and `height`.
-In addition it checks if the image is in the CloudFront cache and returns the image from the cache if available.
-The origin response function is responsible for resizing the image if rezising parameters were added to the query.
+This part shows how to implement and build the Lambda@Edge functions for the `viewer request` and `origin response` functions.
+As shown in the figure below, the viewer request function is responsible for parsing and validating the query parameters `width` and `height`.
+It also checks if the image is in the CloudFront cache and returns the image from the cache if it is available.
+The origin response function is responsible for resizing the image if resizing parameters have been added to the query.

 {{< figure2 src="images/cloudfront_lambda_workflow.svg" class="cloudfront-lambda-workflow" caption="CloudFront lambda workflow.
 Modified [original image](https://d2908q01vomqb2.cloudfront.net/5b384ce32d8cdef02bc3a139d4cac0a22bb029e8/2018/02/20/Social-Media-Image-Resize-Images.png)" attrrel="noopener noreferrer" >}}

 In the following sections of this post we will:
-* Explain the folder structure of the project, which is important for the integration of the Lambda@Edge functions into the CloudFront distribution.
+* Explain the project's folder structure, which is important for integrating the Lambda@Edge functions into the CloudFront distribution.
-* Show how to the implementation of the viewer request and origin response functions looks like.
+* Show how to implement the viewer request and origin response functions.
 * Show how to build the viewer request and origin response functions.

 ### Project Structure

-For the sake of clarity we put the code for the Lambda@Edge function in separate folders and we will use the folder structure shown below to integrate the functions into the CloudFront distribution.
-Therefore we will reference the `dist` folders of the functions in a relative path in the function definitions in our Pulumi code.
+For clarity, we place the Lambda@Edge function code in separate folders and will use the folder structure shown below to integrate the functions into the CloudFront distribution.
+Therefore, we reference the `dist` folders of the functions in a relative path in the function definitions in our Pulumi code.

 ```